 Here is a link to the Flint Creek USGS Water Information.

 Stop by the shop in Philipsburg for the latest report and for everything you need for your trip.
-We're open 7a-4p daily!
+We are open Thursday through Monday 7am-4PM and 7am-11am Tuesday and Wednesday.
+Tight lines!